It can be tricky, but I’ll help you with the coolest plans for kids in Barcelona.

 Montjuic is a unique district in Barcelona full of neat places that you can visit.
-Some places are better for kids than others, but anything you choose will be offer a unique and mesmerizing experience.
+Some places are better for kids than others, but anything you choose will offer a unique and mesmerizing experience.
 Its larger spaces are mostly outside and offer great areas for kids but also to skate, ride bikes, and play sports.

-In this “complex” (as I like to call it), you can easily find all of the places below:
+In this “compound” (as I like to call it), you can easily find all of the places below:

 - MNAC: The National Museum of Contemporary Art of Catalonia (as seen in the picture).
 They lighten up the Magic Fountain of Montjuic at night, creating a wonderful spectacle of water and lights.

-- Olympic Stadium and the Calatrava Tower (also Telefonica Tower) Built in the Olympic ring.
+- Olympic Stadium and the Calatrava Tower (also Telefonica Tower) were built in the Olympic ring.
 The tower is beautiful!
+Fun fact, the architect is the same as the World Trade Center (PATH station) in NY.

 - Barcelona Botanical Garden